-The results of the assessment exercise will be published by UKRI, on behalf of the four UK higher education funding bodies, in December 2021April 2022.
+The results of the assessment exercise will be published by UKRI, on behalf of the four UK higher education funding bodies, in April 2022.
 The published results will not be based on individual performance nor identify individuals.
 UKRI will delete all the personal data that we hold about you within one month of publication of the results of the assessment exercise, other than information in impact case studies and environment statements (see below).

 Those parts of submissions that contain factual data and textual information about research activity will also be published by UKRI, on behalf of the four UK higher education funding bodies, and will be made available online.
 Published information is likely to include textual information including impact case studies and environment statements in which you may be referenced.
-Your name, and-job title and periods of employment may be included in this textual information.
-Other personal and contractual details, including your date of birth and all information about individual staff circumstances will be removed.
+Your name, job title and periods of employment may be included in this textual information.